Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Details of the networks and training conditions in the experiments

 The encoder network is composed of CNN(9, 9, 2, 64, GDN) - CNN(5, 5, 2, 64, GDN) - CNN(5, 5, 2, 64, GDN) - CNN(5, 5, 2, 64, GDN) - FC(1024, 1024, softplus) - FC(1024, 32, None)$\times 2$ (for $\bm \mu$ and $\bm \sigma$) in encoder.

 The decoder network is composed of FC(32, 1024, softplus) - FC(1024, 1024, softplus) - CNN(5, 5, 2, 64, IGDN) - CNN(5, 5, 2, 64, IGDN) - CNN(5, 5, 2, 64, IGDN)-CNN(9, 9, 2, 3, IGDN).

 \textbf{Training conditions:}\\ In this experiment, SSIM explained in Appendix \ref{sec:ApproxRecLoss} is used as a reconstruction loss.
 The reconstruction loss $D(\cdot, \cdot)$ is derived as follows.
 Let $\mathrm{SSIM}$ be a SSIM calculated from two input images.
+As explained in Appendix \ref{sec:ApproxRecLoss}, SSIM is measured for a whole image, and its range is between $0$ and $1$.
+If the quality is high, SSIM value becomes close to 1.
 Then $1-\mathrm{SSIM}$ is set to $D(\cdot, \cdot)$.
-The KL divergence is derived as a summation of $D_{\mathrm{KL}(j)}(\cdot)$ as explained in Eq. \ref{EQ_DKL}.